Most recently updated on December 25, 2023

-The region became part of the United States with the signing of the Oregon Treaty of 1846, which ended the joint occupation of the Oregon Territory by the United States and the United Kingdom since 1818.
+The region became part of the United States with the signing of the Oregon Treaty of 1846, which ended the joint occupation of the Oregon Territory by the United States and the United Kingdom that been going on since 1818.
 The treaty also established the border between the United States and Canada at the 49th parallel west of the Rocky Mountains

 The U.S. Forest Service manages 38 percent of Idaho’s land, the most of any state.
 In 2017, the forest service and Idaho reached 10 agreements for logging and restoration that proponents say will create jobs and reduce the severity of wildfires.

 The state’s economy is powered by agriculture, manufacturing, mining, forestry and tourism.
 Idaho’s potato industry produces about one-third of nation’s crop with 11 billion pounds.
 There are 30 varieties of potatoes grown on 300,000 acres.
-Idaho is also fifth in trout production.
+Idaho is also among the top states in trout sales.